 We know that when it comes to monitoring, you just want to set it and forget it.
 Managed Cloud makes that easy.
-If you’re worried about losing customers because of faulty web pages and stray 404s, don’t panic - with Cloud Monitoring, you’ll get to problems before your viewers do, and we’ll be able to fix them long before their browser times out.
+If you’re worried about losing customers because of faulty web pages and stray 404s, don’t panic - with Rackspace Monitoring, you’ll get to problems before your viewers do, and we’ll be able to fix them long before their browser times out.
 Simply define what you want to monitor and how you want to be notified, and we'll take care of the rest.
 You get the same fully optimised monitoring that we trust to keep our own systems up and running—but without the hassle of running it yourself.

 Customise your alerts